Street voices

 What it means

-A snarky comeback for when someone starts acting like they run the place even though nobody handed them the crown.
-You throw it out when a friend, classmate, or random loudmouth gets bossy without any actual authority.
-It has perfect eye roll flavour, like saying calm down, chief, you are not the manager of the universe.
+A cheeky comeback for when someone suddenly starts barking orders and acting like they run the place when nobody handed them the crown.
+You throw it out to puncture that bossy little power trip and remind them to calm down, they're not the one in charge here.

 Usage examples